sbcgua/ajson/docsite/docs/90-utilities.md

     iv_path = '/path-to-array' ).
   while li_iterator->has_next( ) = abap_true.
     li_array_item = li_iterator->next( ).
-    " returns slice of the original json
+    " returns slice of the original JSON
     " similar to li_json->slice( '/path-to-array/1' )

     " do what you need with the array item